 HARBOR SPRINGS, Mich.
-(AP) - The chairman of a northern Michigan Indian tribe has signed a bill authorizing same-sex marriage and plans to officiate at the wedding of two men.
+(AP) - The chairman of a northern Michigan Indian tribe says he'll sign a same-sex marriage bill Friday, then preside at the wedding of two men.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)

 On the eve of a national fast food strike, Dori explains why the workers will never win

 UW names Marques Tuiasosopo interim head coach for the Huskies' bowl game

 Find Santa photos, tree farms, and seasonal events with our holiday map

 Please login below with your Facebook, Twitter, Google+ or Disqus account.
 Existing MyNorthwest account holders will need to create a new Disqus account or use one of the social logins provided below.
 Thank you.